Christmas Party (The Office): Filming

-During the flashing scene, Carell told Flannery that he "wasn't staring at" her breasts, rather, he was looking at her clavicle.
-Despite what it appears on camera, Flannery was not completely topless, as she was wearing pasties.
+During the flashing scene, Carell told Flannery that he "wasn't staring at" her breasts; rather, he was looking at her clavicle.
+Despite what appears on camera, Flannery was not completely topless, as she was wearing pasties.
 The scene was shot several times; Flannery admitted that the shooting was excruciating and it felt like they had been shooting the one scene for "14 hours".
 To preserve Flannery's modesty, the series' monitors were shut off and the memory card for the digital camera was removed.
 Carell actually took pictures during the Christmas party shoot.
 All of the photos were released online.

-The Season Two DVD contains a number of deleted scenes from this episode.
-Notable cut scenes include Oscar and Creed moving a desk, Phyllis confiding to the camera that her new boyfriend is Bob Vance, Dwight comparing humans opening presents to bears, Kevin singing "Christmas in Hollis" by Run DMC, Angela scolding Kelly, and Michael explaining that Christmas is about seeing people envy the gifts that you give to others.
+The season two DVD contains a number of deleted scenes from this episode.
+Notable cut scenes include Oscar and Creed moving a desk, Dwight confirming that Phyllis is bringing a date to the party and Pam is not, Dwight saying he prefers the way humans give presents to the way bears give them, Kevin singing "Christmas in Hollis" by Run DMC, Oscar revealing that he was not really enthusiastic about the shower radio because Kelly gave him the same thing last year, Toby and Kelly doing a post-swap trade of the name plate for the book of short stories, and Michael explaining that Christmas is about seeing people envy the gifts that you give to others.